john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 #### Normalization

 The $\frac{1}{2\pi\sigma^2}$ term in the Gaussian distribution is a normalization constant that ensures that its integral over its full domain is unity for every $\sigma$ and that the grey level of the image remains the same when we blur the image with this kernel.
-This means that increasing the $\sigma$ of the kernel substantially reduces the amplitude This property is known as average grey level invariance.
+This means that increasing the $\sigma$ of the kernel substantially reduces the amplitude of the impulse response of the Gaussian filter.
+This property is known as average grey level invariance.

 #### Cascading Property

 The shape of the Gaussian kernel is scale-invariant.
 When we convolve two Gaussian kernels we get a new wider Gaussian with a variance $\sigma^2$, which is the sum of the variances of the constituting Gaussians.
 In this way, the Gaussian is known to be a self-similar function.
-As such, we can concatenate Gaussians to create larger blurring Gaussian analogous to a cascade of waterfalls spanning the same height as the total waterfall.
+As such, we can concatenate Gaussians to create a larger blurring Gaussian analogous to a cascade of waterfalls spanning the same height as the total waterfall.

 #### Separability